Tennis Australia: Types of Tennis Matches organized by Tennis Australia

 Tennis Australia and its Member Associations are committed to embracing diversity.
 Tennis Australia provides an environment in which people of diverse backgrounds can participate and feel comfortable.
-It organises Tennis tournaments for Deaf & Hard of Hearing, Intellectual Disability or Autism, Blind & Low Vision, Wheelchair Tennis and more.
+It organizes Tennis tournaments for the Deaf & Hard of Hearing, Intellectual Disability or Autism, Blind & Low Vision, Wheelchair Tennis, and more.

-Moreover, as Tennis Australia aims to create a discrimination free environment, it has published a booked called ‘Tennis: Everybody Everywhere’.
-The booklet outlines the scenarios of discriminator language and behaviours as well as provide practical solutions to deal with participants from diverse backgrounds.
+Moreover, as Tennis Australia aims to create a discrimination-free environment, it has published a book called ‘Tennis: Everybody Everywhere’.
+The booklet outlines the scenarios of discriminator language and behaviors as well as provides practical solutions to deal with participants from diverse backgrounds.

 Furthermore, Tennis Australia along with its Member Associations supports the participation of Aboriginal and Torres Strait Islanders through funding and promoting Indigenous Tennis Program (ITP).
-The ITP organises programs that offer tennis coaching to the Indigenous communities.
-The ITP employs a holistic approach to support the Indigenous Australians become officials, coaches, and administrators.
-This ultimately ensures the interested participants have satisfactory and safe tennis experience.
-Moreover, Tennis Australia holds an annual National Indigenous Tennis Carnival at the Darwin International Tennis Centre in which participants of all potential aged 10–18 are able to get involved.
-The carnival aims to celebrates the culture, music, and food through Tennis.
+The ITP organizes programs that offer tennis coaching to the Indigenous communities.
+The ITP employs a holistic approach to support Indigenous Australians to become officials, coaches, and administrators.
+This ultimately ensures the interested participants have a satisfactory and safe tennis experience.
+Moreover, Tennis Australia holds an annual National Indigenous Tennis Carnival at the Darwin International Tennis Centre in which participants of all potential ages 10–18 are able to get involved.
+The carnival aims to celebrate the culture, music, and food through Tennis.